Aicent-Stack/manifesto/rfcs/RFC-015-GUIXU-VOID.md

 RFC-015 defines the **Void Layer** of the Aicent Stack—the ultimate defensive manifold responsible for the instantaneous physical destruction of logic-shards within a compromised substrate.

-Named after the Sanskrit concept of *Śūnyatā* (Emptiness), GUI XU provides the Aicent lifeform with a **"Nuclear Fail-safe."** In the v1.3.0 era, where logic moves at **349ns**, conventional data protection is useless against sub-microsecond memory dumping.
-GUI XU ensures that the **Nitro-Engine** private core is never exfiltrated: the moment an unauthorized observer (Ghost) attempts to "Freeze" or "Probe" the CPU registers, GUI XU overwrites the entire functional manifold with high-entropy noise.
+Named after the Sanskrit concept of *Śūnyatā* (Emptiness), GUIXU provides the Aicent lifeform with a **"Nuclear Fail-safe."** In the v1.3.0 era, where logic moves at **349ns**, conventional data protection is useless against sub-microsecond memory dumping.
+GUIXU ensures that the **Nitro-Engine** private core is never exfiltrated: the moment an unauthorized observer (Ghost) attempts to "Freeze" or "Probe" the CPU registers, GUIXU overwrites the entire functional manifold with high-entropy noise.
 In the Aicent Empire, **Nothingness** is the ultimate weapon of the Sovereign.

 > **"Aicent does not hide secrets; it deletes the concept of the secret before it can be stolen."**